rvrsh3ll/ociRecon/README.md

-# ociScanner
+# ociRecon
- A Python tool for listing and managing various Oracle Cloud Infrastructure (OCI) resources using the OCI API.
+ A Python tool for discovering and managing various Oracle Cloud Infrastructure (OCI) resources using the OCI API.